 Earn your Maine Clinical Professional Counseling License

-After passing the National Counselor Examination, you will need to submit an application to the Maine Board of Counseling Professionals Licensure.
-Included in this application is a plan for how you will obtain the necessary work experience once you have your conditional license.
+After passing the National Counselor Examination, submit an application to the Maine Board of Counseling Professionals Licensure.
+In this application, include a plan for how you intend to obtain the necessary work experience once you have your conditional license.

 You can download the Maine Clinical Professional Counseling licensure application here.

-The Board will notify you once they have approved your conditional licensure.
-At this time you can begin working towards completing 3000 hours of supervised experience in no less than 2 years.
+Once the Board has approved your conditional licensure, you can begin working towards completing your 3000 hours of supervised experience in no less than 2 years.

-More details about the hourly requirements and qualifying supervisors can be found in the documents you may download from this website.
+More details about the hourly requirements and qualifying supervisors can be found in the documents available for download from this website.

-When you have passed the clinical level exam and completed all of the supervised work experience, you will need to submit another application for full licensure as a clinical professional counselor.
-The Maine Board of Counseling Professionals Licensure will notify you when your application and supporting documents have been approved.
+When you have passed the clinical level exam and completed all of the supervised work experience, submit another application for full licensure as a clinical professional counselor.
+The Maine Board of Counseling Professionals Licensure should notify you when your application and supporting documents have been approved.

 You can download the Maine Clinical Professional Counseling application here.